Loss Control Insights for

 When PPE is too big,it doesn’t stay in place.
 This is frequently a problem for workers with slim builds.
 Depending on how oversized the article is, it may create a new safety hazard for the wearer.

 - Baggy vests may be pulled into equipment

 - Overly large gloves that extend beyond the wearer’s fingertips make it harder to grasp handles or pick up tools

-As Americans in general have increased in body size, so have workers in the building trades.
-This is problematic because many pieces of load-bearing equipment or types of PPE have rated load maximums that might be inadequate when you consider the weight of the employee, their clothing and any tools or equipment they will be carrying:
+- PPE with rated load maximums might be inadequate when you consider the weight of the worker, their clothing and any tools they will be carrying

-- Hard hats offer some room for adjustment, but an undersized hat suspension will not adequately protect the wearer from head strikes
+- Hard hats offer some room for adjustment, but undersized hat suspension will not properly protect the wearer from head strikes

-- “Standard” fall protection harnesses are generally (but not always) designed to protect workers between 130–310 lb.
-Workers heavier than this range are more likely to suffer injuries from the hazardous forces of a fall
+- “Standard” fall protection harnesses are generally designed to protect workers between 130–310 lb., so workers heavier than this range are more likely to suffer injuries when a fall occurs

-Offer a Variety of Sizes—We know your workforce can change frequently, but you can be more prepared to meet worker needs if you make a habit of keeping smaller and larger equipment on hand.
-Talk to your tool crib or equipment supplier about including a variety of sizes in your standard order, or check out this list of commercially-available PPE that is specifically designed to fit women’s bodies.
+Offer a variety of sizes—We know your workforce can change frequently, but you can be more prepared to meet worker needs if you make a habit of keeping smaller and larger PPE on hand.
+Talk to your tool crib or equipment supplier about including a variety of sizes in your standard order.

-Don’t Be Fooled by Marketing—When designing PPE for female workers, some manufacturers simply “shrink it and pink it.”
-This strategy is problematic because “feminized” colors often don’t meet the safety standards established by agencies such as ANSI or DOT.
-Users may also avoid wearing pink PPE because of a desire to blend in with the rest of the workforce.
+Don’t be fooled by marketing—When designing PPE for female workers, some manufacturers simply “shrink it and pink it.”
+This strategy is problematic because “feminized” colors often don’t meet the safety standards established by agencies like ANSI or DOT.
+Additionally, workers may avoid wearing pink PPE in order to blend in with the rest of the workforce.